Skip to the content.

 more seriously, the hard part of writing a static web server was not opening a socket or listening for requests. the hard part was parsing the request and handling every edge case. every request is bytes. every path is bytes. every response is bytes. every range needs to be exact. every filename has to be escaped differently.

-assembly makes you do everything by hand. isn’t that great?
+i think people need to write more assembly. not have assembly written for them by an llm. assembly makes you do everything by hand. isn’t that great?